-Everyone from Madonna to Britney Spears has been seen wearing evil eye jewelry or hamsa based jewelry in pop culture media these days.
+Everyone from Madonna to Britney Spears has been seen wearing an evil eye jewelry to ward off the evil eye.
 Naturally, this has sparked a fashion craze that finds modern-day, style conscious women looking for all new ways to combine fashion forwardness with today's increasingly strong focus on maintaining a rich spiritual life.

-As a protective barrier, Evil eye jewelry was created to stare back at the eyes of harm.
-Traditionally, these evil eye bracelet or evil eye necklace brought happiness, love, success, and wealth to their keepers.
+As a protective barrier, evil eye jewelry was created to stare back at the eyes of harm.
+Traditionally, evil eye bracelet or evil eye necklace brings happiness, love, success, and wealth to their keepers.
 Evil eye for children: Parents put evil eye beads or evil eye baby pin charms on their newborns in order to preserve their children's potentials and success.
-The eye inspires growth, strength, and good health..
+The eye inspires growth, strength, and good health.

 "Be careful, there are a lot of jealous people out there."